-Although Under Secretary David Cohen told the Senate Foreign Relations Committee on December 2, 2011, that the provision could lead to a rise in oil prices that would benefit Iran, the Administration later saw value in using the provision to pressure Iran.
+Although Treasury Under Secretary David Cohen told the Senate Foreign Relations Committee on December 2, 2011 that the provision could lead to a rise in oil prices that would benefit Iran, the Administration later saw value in using the provision to pressure Iran.
 In the signing statement on the overall bill, President Obama indicated he would implement the provision so as not to damage U.S. relations with partner countries.

-Implementation/Exemptions Issued
+Implementation: Exemptions Issued

-On February 27, 2012, the Department of the Treasury announced regulations to implement this law.
+On February 27, 2012, the Department of the Treasury announced regulations to implement Section 1245.
 The first required EIA report was issued on February 29, 2012, saying "EIA estimates that the world oil market has become increasingly tight over the first two months of this year."
-On March 30, 2012, President Obama determined that there is a sufficient supply of oil from countries other than Iran to permit countries to reduce their oil purchases from Iran.
-An EIA report of April 27, 2012, and Administration determination of June 11, 2012, made similar findings and certifications, triggering potential sanctions on banks incorporated in countries not deemed exempt as of June 28, 2012.
-Subsequent EIA reports and Administration determinations have continued the sanctions and exemptions triggers in place.
+On March 30, 2012, President Obama determined that there is a sufficient supply of oil worldwide to permit countries to reduce oil purchases from Iran.
+An EIA report of April 27, 2012, and Administration determination of June 11, 2012, made similar findings and certifications, triggering potential sanctions as of June 28, 2012.
+Subsequent EIA reports and Administration determinations of the state of the oil market have kept the sanctions triggers in place.

 The lack of precise definition of "significant reduction" in oil purchases gave the Administration substantial flexibility in dealing with foreign governments.
 On January 19, 2012, the Senators who drafted the provision wrote to Treasury Secretary Geithner agreeing with outside experts that the Treasury Department should define "significant reduction" as an 18% purchase reduction based on total price paid (not just volumes).
 Administration officials said they adopted that standard in considering exemptions.
 Countries must continue to reduce their oil buys from Iran-relative to the previous 180-day period-to retain the exemption.
 Retaining the exemption has become crucial to continuing oil-related commerce with Iran, because Executive Order 13622 and P.L.
 112-158 sanctions oil dealings with Iran unless a parent country has a current exemption.
 P.L.
 112-158 also amended Section 1245 such that any country that has received an exemption would retain that exemption if it completely ceases purchasing oil from Iran.
 The EU embargo on purchases of Iranian oil, announced January 23, 2012, and which took full effect by July 1, 2012, implied that virtually all EU oil customers of Iran would obtain exemptions.
-The table later in this paper on major Iranian oil customers indicates cuts made by major customers compared to 2011 levels.
+The table below on major Iranian oil customers indicates cuts made by major customers compared to 2011.